Pavel-Sulimau/fake_http_client/README.md

 # fake_http_client
-A package for faking Dart HttpClient's responses.
+A package for faking Dart/Flutter HttpClient's responses.

+It is handy for integration tests.
+Also it may help a lot during app development with an unstable back-end.

 ## Example
 The following example forces all HTTP requests to return a